rishabht1219/NxtGrowth-Assignment/README.md

 # Problem Statement -
 There are times when a user writes Good, Nice App or any other positive text, in the review and gives 1-star rating.
 The goal is to identify the reviews where the semantics of review text does not match rating.
+# Data

-The data is in csv format.
+* The data is in csv format.

 # Deploy App using Flask .
 * Clone the repository